Wh1teRabbitHU/SimpleOneCss/README.md

 # SimpleOneCss
 Its a lightweight design framework, used only css3 elements!

-## Documentation in progress, please be patient!

-For now, you can check the test page for this framework:
+You should check the following page for live examples:

 [Test page](www.thewhiterabbit.hu/simple_one_css)